-The item is checked into the Repository.
-If you open the item on the Document canvas, it is locked and you cannot modify anything.
+The item is committed to the Repository.
+If you open the item in the Document well, it is locked and you cannot modify anything.
 In order to unlock the item so you can modify it, you must first check it out of the repository.

 The item is checked out to you, so you - and only you - can modify it.
-No-one else in your team can check this item out while you have it checked out
+No-one else on your team can check this item out while you have it checked out